-That is thanks to Brian Jones, an entrepreneur who has been a fan of A Christmas Story since his childhood.
+This West 11th Street neighborhood seems to be thriving. in part thanks to the efforts of entrepreneur Brian Jones.
+He’s been “A Christmas Story” fan since his childhood.
 In 2004 he bought the house on E-Bay for $150,000.
 He paid for it with money he made from his business – wait for it – the Red Rider Leg Lamp Company.
-Who could imagine making a living out of reproducing that iconic piece of plastic?
+Who could could make a living from reproducing that iconic piece of plastic?
 Brian Jones could, and did.

-The people from whom Jones bought the house had remodeled it.
-Jones liked it the way it was in the movie.
-He went through the movie, frame by frame, making detailed drawings of the interior and exterior.
-The interior scenes in A Christmas Story were filmed on a Toronto sound stage.
-The exterior scenes are filmed in the Tremont neighborhood.
-Some $240,000 later Jones had remodeled the West 11th Street home to a near perfect replica of the home in the movie.
+The people from whom Jones bought the house had remodeled it, but he liked it the way it was in the movie.
+He studied the movie, frame by frame, making detailed drawings of the interior and exterior.
+The interior scenes in “A Christmas Story” were filmed in a Toronto studio, with exterior scenes filmed in the Tremont neighborhood.
+Some $240,000 later, Jones had a near perfect replica of the movie version.

-When the movie was first released opening weekend did not go well.
-That might have been the end of A Christmas Story had not TNT decided to air it for twenty-four hours over Christmas Eve and Day in 1997.
-By running the Parker family’s Christmas story non-stop it allowed most of the station staff to spend the holiday with their own families.
+Opening weekend when the movie was first released did not go well.
+That might have been the end of “A Christmas Story” were it not for TNT’s decision to air the movie for twenty-four hours over Christmas Eve and Day in 1997.
+Running the Parker family’s Christmas story non-stop allowed most of the station staff to spend the holiday with their own families.

 So if A Christmas Story can do that for a family and a community, I’m all for it.
 But I do hope Ralphie will be careful.
 Guns are dangerous.